A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Numerical example: spectral estimation of a -d random field

-In \cref{fig:secx_vs_lambda}, we also compare the values of the reconstructed spectral densities with the true one corresponding to the model \cref{model_with_zero} (with a spectral zero, the orange line in \cref{fig:err_vs_lambda}) along a cross section of the true spectral zero located at the grid index\footnote{Under the Matlab convention, the first array index in each dimension is $1$.} $[11, 11, 11]$ where the true spectrum has a numerical value on the scale of $10^{-66}$.
-Notice that only one cross section $[\,\cdot \;11\;11\,]$ (in the first dimension) of the spectral densities is shown there, because the other two cross sections $[\,11\;\cdot \;11\,]$ and $[\,11\;11\;\cdot \,]$ are graphically indistinguishable from the presented figure in the log scale.
-One can tell that as $\lambda\to 0$, the approximation of the true nonnegative spectrum using strictly positive ones becomes increasingly better, which certainly agrees with the finding of \cref{fig:err_vs_lambda}.
+In the right panel of \cref{fig:secx_vs_lambda}, we also compare the values of the reconstructed spectral densities with the true one corresponding to the model \cref{model_with_zero} (with a spectral zero, the orange line in the left panel) along a cross section of the true spectral zero located at the grid index\footnote{Under the Matlab convention, the first array index in each dimension is $1$.} $[11, 11, 11]$ where the true spectrum has a numerical value on the scale of {$10^{-98}$}.
+Notice that only one cross section $[\,\cdot \;11\;11\,]$ (along the first dimension) of the spectral densities is shown there, because the other two cross sections $[\,11\;\cdot \;11\,]$ and $[\,11\;11\;\cdot \,]$ are graphically indistinguishable from the presented figure in the logarithmic scale.
+One can tell that as $\lambda\to 0$, the approximation of the true nonnegative spectrum using strictly positive ones becomes increasingly better, which certainly agrees with the finding of the left panel.